 The spectral resolution may be specified in several ways, and, if you are content to use a Gaussian to describe the instrument profile, how it is done is a matter mostly of convenience.
-The options are described below.
+However, it must be specified - there is no default.
+If you fail to give a value one way or another, the program will prompt for a value for each fitting region (see section 8.3).
+This can be a pain, and is meant to be.
+The options for specifying the resolution are described below.